CZDanol/streamdeck-batplug/README.md

 ## Action settings
 * The plugin core passes all action settings as `--key value` argument pairs into the launched application.
+* Additionally, the settings are also passed as environment variables prefixed with `BPS_`.

+So for example if an action has a setting `errorMessage: "This is an error!"`, it is passed to the program as `-errorMessage "This is an error"` and the environment variable `BPS_errorMessage` has the value of the setting stored.

 ## Authors
 * Idea by Krabs